cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 copy of the pipeline with the same name and opens it within the CDAP Studio.

-At this point, you can rename the pipeline to a unique name and then either save it as a :ref:`draft <cdap-application-studio-pipeline-drafts>` or publish it as a new pipeline.
+At this point, you can rename the pipeline to a unique name and then either save it as a :ref:`draft <cdap-studio-pipeline-drafts>` or publish it as a new pipeline.
 As you cannot save over an existing pipeline, all new pipelines need a unique name; a common practice is to increment the names, from *Demo-1* to *Demo-2* with each new clone.